Cardinal-Space-Mining/CSMWiki/EnviromentSetup/Installing Ubuntu Linux.md

 6. Select the Ubuntu install USB you made
 7. Install Ubuntu
 ## Windows Subsystem For Linux
-1. From an elevated command prompt, run `wsl --install`
+1. From an elevated command prompt, run `wsl --install Ubuntu`
 2. Ubuntu should be installed by default

 ## VMBox (For non windows machines or advanced needs)